leolalopeslobo/Learning_Java/TypesOfVariables/README.md

 Static / Class variables: If you **decalare** a variable **within a class but outside of method or constructor and they are defined as static**, these are static variables.
-Whenever you find something **common for a whole class** make it as a **static/class** variable.
+Whenever you find something **common for a whole class** make it as a **static/class** variable. static variables get allocated during the class loading time

 Local variable: If you **decalare** a variable **within a class but inside of method or constructor**, these are local variables.
+The scope of these variables are restricted to the method area/block only

+What is the primary role of a Constructor?
+Its duty/role is to construct/initialize the instance members of the class.